Reading Time: 4 minutes

 2. Ignore advertisements and offers that appear “too good to be true.”

-In recent days, there are so many ads and pop ups offering amazing deals online.
+Online nowadays there are so many ads and pop ups offering amazing deals.
 A popular one is the image of a young female ‘single mother’ holding a large amount of money from her ‘work from home’ arrangement.
 Just as in the real world, if something appears too good to be true, it probably is.

 3. Update your anti-malware software.